loveencounterflow/bookmarks-organizer/documentation/no-more-fdws-ftw.md

 mechanism has become so unwieldy people have come up with unwieldy wrappers to keep that unwieldiness from wielding unwieldiness upon your code, except they don't succeed in that.
-It's a *much* better idea to give people a decent programming language / VM and let them formulate their solutions than to introduce yet another highly complex, yet ultimately also highly specific framework-ish interface-y whatchamaycallit.
+It's a *much* better idea to give people a decent programming language / VM (including a decent generic VM/DB interface to be sure) and let them formulate their solutions than to introduce yet another highly complex, yet ultimately also highly specific framework-ish interface-y whatchamaycallit.
 Nothing keeps you from drawing from a wide range of existing Python solutions to connect to other databases, web pages, local services, whatever, and then just `yield` that data into the DB.
 No more FDWs.